 Then, save your changes to the file and reinitialize Docker so it can use the new environment variable.

 docker-compose up -d (1)

-The second way of adding the license key is to edit
+An additional method of adding the license key is to edit the

 cd lisk_repo (1)